Record Growth in U.S. Biogas Industry Signals Green Energy Boom

 Biogas systems play a pivotal role in recycling organic waste by capturing methane emissions that would otherwise be released into the atmosphere.
 Through this process, biogas facilities convert methane into renewable energy, effectively diminishing reliance on fossil fuels for energy and fertilizer production.
 This multifaceted approach addresses the pressing need to manage vast quantities of food, water, and animal waste in the U.S., simultaneously curbing carbon emissions, preserving water quality, enhancing soil health, and generating dependable, renewable energy.

 The newly operational biogas projects in 2023 added a staggering 66,000 standard cubic feet per minute (SCFM) of biogas production capacity.
-To put this into perspective, this output equates to the electricity generation potential of 4,000 football fields covered in panels or the equivalent of powering 600,000 homes or removing 600,000 gasoline-powered cars from the road.
+To put this into perspective, this output equates to the electricity generation potential of 4,000 football fields covered in solar panels or the equivalent of powering 600,000 homes or removing 600,000 gasoline-powered cars from the road.

 See also: EU Aims to Boost Domestic Production of Clean Energy Equipment